Boeser scores twice in Canucks’ 6-3 win over Sabres

-BUFFALO, N.Y.
-(AP) — Brock Boeser and Jake Virtanen scored 1:24 apart in the third period, and the Vancouver Canucks beat the Buffalo Sabres 6-3 on Saturday.
+“We didn’t take those losses lightly,” Horvat said, referring to Tuesday night’s 9-2 loss at Tampa Bay, followed by a 5-2 loss at Florida.
+“We definitely weren’t happy with our games.
+So to bounce back like we did today is definitely huge for our group.”

+Brock Boeser scored twice, including his 16th of the season 6:24 into the third.
+Jake Virtanen then made it 5-3 with his 13th 74 seconds later, and Loui Eriksson sealed the victory with an empty-netter.

-Boeser had two goals and Bo Horvat and J.T.
-Miller also scored for Vancouver, which had dropped consecutive games by a combined 14-4.
-Loui Eriksson had an empty-netter, and Jacob Markstrom stopped 25 shots to improve to 7-1 in his past eight games.
+J.T.
+Miller also scored for Vancouver, and Jacob Markstrom stopped 25 shots to improve to 7-1 in his past eight games.

 Sam Reinhart, Zemgus Girgensons and Brandon Montour scored for Buffalo, which continued its midseason slide by dropping to 3-8-1 in its past 12.

-Sabres goalie Carter Hutton finished with 29 saves in his first appearance in nine games.
+Goalie Carter Hutton finished with 29 saves in his first appearance in nine games.
 Hutton dropped to 0-7-4 in his past 11 starts, a stretch in which he has allowed four or more goals six times.
 He is 6-7-4 on the season, with his last victory a 25-save performance in a 4-3 overtime win over San Jose on Oct.
 22.

-The game was tied at 2 before Hutton allowed three goals on the Canucks’ first six shots of the third.
+“I don’t know what to say right now, it’s frustrating.
+I think on all accounts everyone’s frustrated,” Hutton said.

+Defensive breakdowns proved costly for Buffalo, which was unable to keep up with Vancouver’s speedy forwards.

-Miller converted his own rebound off Buffalo defenseman Jake McCabe’s turnover to put Vancouver up 3-2, but Girgensons deflected in Kyle Okposo’s shot to tie it some two minutes later.
+Girgensons then deflected in Kyle Okposo’s point shot to tie the game two minutes later, but the Canucks used their speed to regain the lead.

-Vancouver then took control at the 6:42 mark, when Christopher Tanev stretched out to secure a loose puck in the lower right circle.
-He then dropped a pass to Boeser, who snapped a shot in while being left alone in the slot.
+Christopher Tanev set up the go-ahead goal by Boeser, who was left wide open in the slot.

 Virtanen made it 5-3 when the Canucks caught the Sabres flat-footed by bursting over Buffalo’s blue line.
 Adam Gaudette avoided a check and fed Tyler Motte to set up a 2-on-1 break.
 Driving up the right side, Motte backhanded a pass through the middle, allowing Virtanen to tap it into the open left side.

-The Canucks improved to 1-2 on their five-game trip.
-They had won seven in a row before Tuesday night’s 9-2 loss at Tampa Bay, followed by a 5-2 loss at Florida on Thursday.
+“I just think we were skating.
+When we’re on our toes and we’re skating, our game just seems to fall into place,” Canucks coach Travis Green said.
+“We play more direct.
+We skate as five.
+We forecheck, break out as five.
+It was a good game by everyone.”

+The Sabres’ special teams finally contributed.
+Sam Reinhart scored a power-play goal for Buffalo’s second in its last 22 chances over a nine-game span.
+The Sabres also killed off both of Vancouver’s power-play opportunities after entering the game allowing six goals on opponents’ past 20 chances.

 NOTES: This was a matchup of two franchises celebrating their 50th anniversaries.
 The Canucks won the first two meetings, beating the Sabres at Vancouver 7-2 on Oct.
 27, 1970, and then winning 4-1 at Buffalo nine days later. … Sabres F Conor Sheary appeared in his 300th career game. … Sabres F Evan Rodrigues returned after being a healthy scratch for four consecutive games, which came shortly after the player went public in asking to be traded. … Canucks C Zach MacEwen rejoined the team after getting a game in with Utica of the AHL on Friday.